tmfg/digitraffic/pages/ais-kuvaus-en.md

 intro: Message filtering and modification
 ---

+The automatic identification system (AIS) is an automatic tracking system on ships and vessels.
+It provides information such as unique identification, position, course, and speed.
+AIS is intended to allow ships to view marine traffic in their area and to be seen by that traffic.

 Digitraffic service provides A class position and metadata messages.
 Some AIS-messages are filtered or modified.

 ## Fishing vessels